boomboomllc/boomboomllc.github.io/terms-of-service.md

 This section does not apply to claims that qualify for small claims court or where applicable law prohibits arbitration of certain disputes.

-Governing Law and Venue:
+## 14. Governing Law and Venue
 These Terms and any dispute arising from them or the use of the Service will be governed by the laws of the State of California, without regard to conflict of law principles.
 Unless otherwise required by law or covered under arbitration, any legal action shall be brought exclusively in the state or federal courts located in Orange County, California, and you consent to the jurisdiction and venue of those courts.

-## 12. Copyright Infringement & DMCA Policy
+## 15. Copyright Infringement & DMCA Policy

 If you believe that any content on BoomBoom infringes your copyright, you may file a notification under the Digital Millennium Copyright Act (DMCA) by providing our Copyright Agent with the following information:
 - Your physical or electronic signature;